surbhi-gulati/seasoned-recipes/README.md

     * profile-:
 * `/server` : directory to interface with MongoDB, which hosts our profile and content data enabling us to have authenticated users

-# Enhancements

-* tsoa: uses REST in order to communicate with Tasty API

 # Seasoned Recipes Node Server
 *  Link:
    *  https://github.com/lucass0717/seasoned-recipes-node-server